tsnellgrove/dark_castle3/doc/to_do.md

 - re-institue remove() verb for Garment; 'take' as synonym
 	- worn obj take() => "You're already wearing it"
 	- obj on floor remove() => "Taken" (i.e. is synonym)
+- New interp() Ideas:
+	- interp() refacto shoud be based on objects (contents of rooom)
+	- each obj should have noun syns (in place of root_word)
+	- if user input has multiple obj, determine noun vs. dir_obj from prep usage (i.e. to vs with)
+	- have global verb syns and class-based verb syns (start with global; much easier!)
+		- e.g. 'get' is gbl verb syn for take() but 'sit on' is a Seat class verb syn for enter()
+	- based on verb, validate prep usage
+	- Order of Op: 1) obj noun syns, 2) gbl verb syns

 Preposition Handling:
+- DONE: unlock => 'unlock with' prep  command
+- DONE: default prep behavior = try command with obj in hand
 - IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 	- IDEA: could have a prep attribute for each prep verb
 	- IDEA: in interp(), have a list of all possible preps and use list to break sentence